KangYan23/somnia/README.md

-# Somnia - Web3 Made Simple
+# IntelliBot - Web3 Made Simple

 > **Send crypto like a text message.
 No seed phrases.
 No hex addresses.
 Just phone numbers.**

-Somnia is a revolutionary Web3 platform that makes blockchain transactions as simple as sending a WhatsApp message.
+IntelliBot is a revolutionary Web3 platform that makes blockchain transactions as simple as sending a WhatsApp message.
 Built on the Somnia blockchain, it eliminates the complexity barriers that prevent mainstream adoption of cryptocurrency.

 ---

 ## 📋 Overview

-Somnia transforms the Web3 experience by replacing complex cryptographic addresses with familiar phone numbers.
+IntelliBot transforms the Web3 experience by replacing complex cryptographic addresses with familiar phone numbers.
 Users can send, receive, and manage cryptocurrency through WhatsApp, making blockchain technology accessible to everyone—not just crypto experts.

 **Key Innovation**: Instead of copying and pasting long hex addresses like `0x71C7656EC7ab88b098defB751B7401B5f6d8976F`, users simply send tokens to phone numbers like `+60177163313`.